Review of Castells, The Information Age *

 There is a blurb on the front inner cover of the first volume of The Information Age, [3] one on the rear inner cover of the second volume, and one on the front inner cover of the third volume.
 [4] The one in the second volume is taken from the concise summarizing passages with which Castells himself there begins:

 Our world, and our lives, are being shaped by the conflicting trends of globalization and identity.
 The information technology revolution, and the restructuring of capitalism, have induced a new form of society, the network society.
 It is characterized by the globalization of strategically decisive economic activities.
 By the flexibility and instability of work, and the individualization of labor.
 By a culture of real virtuality constructed by a pervasive, interconnected, and diversified media system.
 And by the transformation of material foundations of life, space and time, through the constitution of a space of flows and of timeless time, as expressions of dominant activities and controlling elites.
 This new form of social organization, in its pervasive globality, is diffusing throughout the world, as industrial capitalism and its twin enemy, industrial statism, did in the twentieth century, shaking institutions, transforming cultures, creating wealth and inducing poverty, spurring greed, innovation, and hope, while simultaneously imposing hardship and instilling despair.
 It is indeed, brave or not, a new world. - ...
 Along with the technological revolution, the transformation of capitalism, and the demise of statism, we have experienced, in the last quarter of the century, the widespread surge of poweful expressions of collective identity that challenge globalization and cosmopolitanism on behalf of cultural singularity and people's control over their lives and environment.
 These expressions are multiple, highly diversified, following the contours of each culture, and of historical sources of formation of each identity.
 They include proactive movements, aiming at transforming human relationships at their most fundamental level, such as feminism and environmentalism.
 But they also include a whole array of reactive movements that build trenches of resistance on behalf of God, nation, ethnicity, family, locality, that is, the fundamental categories of millenial existence now threatened under the combined, contradictory assault of techno-economic forces and transformative social movements.
 Caught between these opposing ends, the nation-state is called into question, drawing into its crisis the very notion of political democracy, predicated upon the historical construction of a sovereign, representative nation-state.
-[5]
+[5]Then there is an important summary in Chapter 5 ("A Powerless State?") in the same volume:

 [I]n the 1990s, nation-states have been transformed from sovereign subjects into strategic actors, playing their interests, and the interests they are supposed to represent, in a global system of interaction, in a condition of systematically shared sovereignty.
 They marshal considerable influence, but they barely hold power by themselves, in isolation from supranational macro-forces and subnational micro-processes.
 On the one hand, to foster productivity and competitiveness of their economies they must ally themselves closely with global economic interests, and abide by global rules favorable to capital flows, while their societies are being asked to wait patiently for their trickled down benefits of corporate ingenuity. ... on the other hand, nation-states survive beyond historical inertia because of the defensive communalism of nations and people in their territories, hanging onto their last refuge not to be pulled away by the whirlwind of global flows.
 Thus, the more states emphasize communalism, the less effective they become as co-agents of a global system of shared power.
 The more they triumph in the planetary scene, the less they represent their national constituencies.
 End of millennium politics, almost everywhere in the world, is dominated by this fundamental contradiction.
-[6]
+[6]And still in volume two, in "Conclusion: Social Change in the Network Society", Castells closes his argument by saying:

 the main agency detected in our journey across the lands inhabited by social movements, is a networking, decentered form of organization and intervention, characteristic of the new social movements, mirroring, and counteracting, the networking logic of domination in the informational society. ...
 These networks do more than organizing activity and sharing information.
 They are the actual producers, and distributors, of cultural codes.
 Not only over the Net, but in their multiple forms of exchange and interaction.
 Their impact on society rarely stems from a concerted strategy, masterminded by a center.
 Their most successful campaigns, their most striking initiatives, often result from "turbulences" in the interactive network of multilayered communication... ...
 It is this decentered, subtle character of networks of social change that makes it so difficult to perceive, and identify, new identity projects coming into being. ...
 It is in these back alleys of society, whether in alternative electronic networks or in grassrooted networks of communal resistance, that I have sensed the embryos of a new society, labored in the fields of history by the power of identity.
-[7]
+[7]This is a particularly significant passage, since, on the one hand, Castells here clearly speaks in his own voice, but, on the other hand, what he says does not seem to correspond to the overall results of The Information Age.
+Those results are, again, summarized in the opening passages of the third volume:

 In the last quarter of this fading century, a technological revolution, centered around information, has transformed the way we think, we produce, we consume, we trade, we manage, we communicate, we live, we die, we make war, and we make love.
 A dynamic, global economy has been constituted around the planet, linking up valuable people and activities from all over the world, while switching off from the networks of power and wealth, people and territories dubbed as irrelevant from the perspective of dominant interests.
 A culture of real virtuality, constructed around an increasingly interactive audiovisual universe, has permeated mental representation and communication everywhere, integrating the diversity of cultures in an electronic hypertext.
 Space and time, the material foundations of human experience, have been transformed, as the space of flows dominates the space of places, and timeless time supersedes clock time of the industrial era.
 Expressions of social resistance to the logic of informationalization and globalization build around primary identities, creating defensive communities in the name of God, locality, ethnicity, or family.
 At the same time, founding social institutions as important as patriarchalism and the nation-state are called into question under the combined pressure of globalization of wealth and information, and localization of identity and legitimacy.
-[8]
+[8]The last section of volume three - "Conclusion: Making Sense of our World" - contains two particularly notable summary passages.
+The first is notable because it shows Castells at his worst - juggling with metaphors:

 Under the informational paradigm, a new culture has emerged from the superseding of places and the annihilation of time by the space of flows and by timeless time: the culture of real virtuality. ... by real virtuality I mean a system in which reality itself (that is, people's material/symbolic existence) is fully immersed in a virtual image setting, in the world of make believe, in which symbols are not just metaphors, but comprise the actual experience.
 This is not the consequence of electronic media, although they are the indispensable instruments of expression in the new culture.
 The material basis that explains why real virtuality is able to take over people's imagination and systems of representation is their livelihood in the space of flows and timeless time.
 On the one hand, dominant functions and values in society are organized in simultaneity without contiguity; that is, in flows of information that escape from the experience embodied in any locale.
 On the other hand, dominant values and interests are constructed without reference to either past or future, in the timeless landscape of computer networks and electronic media, where all expressions are either instantaneous, or without predictable sequencing.
 All expressions from all times and from all spaces are mixed in the same hypertext, constantly rearranged, and communicated at any time, anywhere, depending on the interests of senders and the moods of receivers.
 This virtuality is our reality because it is within the framework of these timeless, placeless, symbolic systems that we construct the categories, and evoke the images, that shape behavior, induce politics, nurture dreams, and trigger nightmares.
-[9]
+[9]The second is notable because it shows Castells at his best: devising, and convincingly explaining, a felicitous new concept, this time that of the network state:

 Nation-states will survive, but not so their sovereignty.
 They will band together in multilateral networks, with a variable geometry of commitments, responsibilities, alliances, and subordinations. ...
 The state does not disappear...
 It is simply downsized in the Information Age.
 It proliferates under the form of local and regional governments, which dot the world with their projects, build up constituencies, and negotiate with national governments, multinational corporations, and international agencies.
 The era of globalization of the economy is also the era of localization of polity.
 What local and regional governments lack in power and resources, they make up in flexibility and networking.
 They are the only match, if any, to the dynamism of global networks of wealth and information.
-[10]
+[10]However, the very last sentences of the book, again, do not seem to correspond to any of the foregoing analyses, concepts, or metaphors.
+This is the note on which Castells ends:

-In my view, then, The Information Age is an ambiguous book.
+There is nothing that cannot be changed by conscious, purposive social action, provided with information, and supported by legitimacy.
+If people are informed, active, and communicate throughout the world; if business assumes its social responsibility; if the media become the messengers, rather than the message; if political actors react against cynicism, and restore belief in democracy; if culture is reconstructed from experience; if humankind feels the solidarity of the species throughout the globe; if we assert intergenerational solidarity by living in harmony with nature; if we depart for the exploration of our inner self, having made peace among ourselves.
+If all this is made possible by our informed, conscious, shared decision, while there is still time, maybe then, we may, at last, be able to live and let live, love and be loved.
+[11]In my view, then, The Information Age is an ambiguous book.
 But I think some of its ambiguities can be resolved by studying it against the background of Castells' earlier work.
 As I indicated above, it is in particular the prehistory of his phrase "space of flows" I will try to retrace.
 This phrase, clearly, plays a prominent role in The Information Age; it is, however, of earlier coinage, and has been often and widely quoted.
 [12] The references are usually to Castells' The Informational City.
 [13] In that book the author in fact at the very beginning of his argument points to "the emergence of a space of flows which dominates the historically constructed space of places, as the logic of dominant organizations detaches itself from the social constraints of cultural identities and local societies through the powerful medium of information technologies."
 And the main aim of his analyses, Castells here stresses, is to examine "alternative spatial projects that may be pursued in counteraction of the domination of flows."
 [14] In contrast to The Age of Information, however, in The Informational City the oblique metaphor "space of flows" is quite often complemented by straightforward expressions like "flows of information", "organizational networks", [15] or a "complex web of interaction".
 [16] Still, the tendency to make the network into an independent agent is, occasionally and vaguely, here too present.
 Castells speaks of "the supersession of places by a network of information flows", [17] or even says: "People live in places, power rules through flows."
 [18] Earlier the same tendency made itself felt in Castells' 1985 paper "High Technology, Economic Restructuring, and the Urban-Regional Process in the United States", [19] where he used the formulation "we increasingly observe a space of flows substituting a space of places".
 [20] He also made two interesting references here, giving sources for the phrase.
 One of the references is to James Martin's Telematic Society (1981).
 Castells does not specify a page number, and I have not succeeded in locating the phrase "space of flows" in Martins book.
 The nearest places I found were these:

 It seems probable ... that technology will not yet bring equal communication channels to all people.
 It will not completely open windows between nations.
 The wired world will have multiple cultures, and they will be woven into global patterns by telecommunications and agreements between nations. ... - When we speak of great civilizations today, we refer to geographically bounded regions such as ancient Greece, eighteenth-century France, modern America.
 It is possible that after a few decades of global communications, 'civilizations' will be worldwide threads.
 A postindustrial Western civilization may link the world's English-speaking peoples.
 Chinese, Latin American, or Third World civilizations may also become global threads but with fundamentally different values and cultures. ... - In cosmopolitan cities the different threads will merge. ... ... patriotism is declining and may decline more with decades of advanced global communications.
 Some people will feel more loyalty to their global cultural thread than to their country. ... ...
 The shape of cultural patterns is often determined more by money than by aesthetic or abstract values.
 The imperative to maximize profits will increasingly be an imperative to market internationally and hence design products for international markets.
 The better the worldwide flow of information, the more practical this will be.
-[21]
+[21]The other reference is to Castells' paper mentioned earlier, written in 1982, published in 1983.
+I will in a moment turn to that paper; but let me first list yet another work by Castells, his famous book The City and the Grassroots, which too was published in 1983.
+The idea of a "space of flows" is not absent from this book either.
+As Castells there puts it: "The main spatial impact of the new technology, based upon the twin revolutions in communication systems and microelectronics, is the transformation of spatial places into flows and channels - what amounts to production and consumption without any localized form."
+[22] Or another passage: "a space of variable geometry, formed by locations hier-archically ordered in a continuously changing network of flows: flows of capital, labour, elements of production, commodities, information, decisions, and signals. ...
+The new source of power relies on the control of the entire network of information.
+Space is dissolved into flows."
+[23]

 In "Crisis, Planning, and the Quality of Life" Castells points to "the new dominant interests and the new social revolts" tending to "dissociate the space of organizations and the space of experience".
 As he explains:

 on the one hand, the space of power is being transformed into flows.
 On the other hand, the space of meaning is being reduced to microterritories of new tribal communities.
 In between, cities and societies disappear.
 Information tends to be dissociated from communication.
 Power is being separated from political representation.
 And production is increasingly dissociated from consumption, with both processes being piecemealed in a series of spatially distinct operations whose unity is only recomposed by a hidden abstract logic.
 The horizon of such a historical tendency is the destruction of human experience, therefore of communication, and therefore of society.
-[24]
+[24]This is clear language, expressing a left-wing Marxist's predicament at seeing capitalism having successfully survived the crisis of the 1970s, with poverty and misery however in many places increasing rather than decreasing, with the exploiters becoming invisible, and the exploited and excluded lacking an adequate revolutionary consciousness.

 Castells does indeed note that "[f]rom the point of view of the dominant class", too, there are some necessary "limits to this tendency towards delocalization of production and consumption", since "'capital' means capitalists, managers, and technocrats; that is, people are culturally defined and oriented, and are certainly not ready to become flows themselves".
 [25]To this problem, the solution of the dominant class is, in essence, to protect "an exclusive space of residence".
 [26] Another obstacle to the delocalization of space, writes Castells, is that the new technological and economic model, which he calls the "informational mode of development", still "requires some concentrated centers for production of knowledge and storage of information, as well as centers for emission of images and information".
 Also, "factories, fields, housing, and services for workers and peasants cannot be delocalized".
 [27]To this problem - the argument goes on - the dominant class reacts by creating an "increasing hierarchy and specialization of spatial functions and forms according to their location", by fostering "the decomposition of the processes of work and management so that different tasks can be performed in different places and assembled through signals (in the case of information) or through advanced transportation technology (standardized assembly pieces shipped away from very remote points of production".
 [28] As Castells sums it up:

-References to the "dominant class" and to "technocrats" notwithstanding, then, the agent of capitalist disruption and ex- ploitation is, for Castells, the network of information itself, diffuse, anonymous, unfathomable.
+The new space of a world capitalist system that combines the informational and the industrial modes of development is a space of variable geometry, formed by locations hierarchically ordered in a continuously changing network of flows: flows of capital, of labor, of elements of production, of commodities, of information, of decisions, of signals. ...
+The new source of power relies on the control of the entire network of information.
+Space is dissolved into flows...
+It is the space of collective alienation and of individual violence, transformed by undifferentiated feedbacks into a flow that never stops and never starts.
+[29]References to the "dominant class" and to "technocrats" notwithstanding, then, the agent of capitalist disruption and ex- ploitation is, for Castells, the network of information itself, diffuse, anonymous, unfathomable.
 The phrase "undifferentiated feedbacks" is telling.
 How to fight the network?
 Castells here faces an obvious dilemma.
 Either the exploited accept being excluded from the network: in which case their opposition to global capitalism can only result in seclusion, in a kind of tribal regression.
 Or they find ways to establish networks themselves: but then those networks, again, will either remain self- contained, parochial, and powerless, or else merge with the global network - and run the risk of losing their original impetus.

 We must of course recall that "networks" in the early 1980s meant not so much computer networks, as rather media networks.
 When Castells wrote: "Interactive systems of communication and computerized dissemination of knowledge ... have ... developed enough to dramatically improve, instead of reduce, the amount of communication and information among people, as well as the cultural diversity of their messages" [30], he referred to something that was just emerging.
 [31] His focus was on mass media:

 the monopoly of the messages by capital-controlled or state-controlled mass media, as well as the monopoly of information by the technocracy, has generated a reaction by local communities emphasizing the construction of alternatifsve cultures and patterns of communication through face-to-face interaction and the revival of oral tradition.
 The delocalization of communication and culture by centralized one-way information flows is being met by the localization of communication networks on the basis of cultural communities and social networks which are territorially rooted.
 The cultural uniformity of mass media is met by the cultural specificity of spatially based interpersonal networks.
 Thus, although informational technocrats dissolve the space in their flows, distrustful people increasingly tend to rely on experience as their basic source of information.
-[32]
+[32]And:

 a reaction is in progress all over the world against the monopoly of messages by mass media; against the penetration and destruction of national, ethnic, or local cultures by uniform codes; and against the structural limits of face-to-face interaction.
 Most of these reactions take the form of subcultural communities closing the doors behind them and opposing all messages from the outside.
 Such a process is most threatening because it actually shatters human interaction between a myriad of fragments of existence that, developing in autonomous and separate ways, will become unable to understand each other.
-[33]
+[33]But even if subcultural communities decide on, and succeed in, setting up media networks of their own, there will be the danger, Castells writes, of a "coexistence both of the monopoly of messages by the big networks and of the increasingly narrow codes of local microcultures around their parochial cable TVs".
+[34]

 Now Castells has a program to offer, one that promises a solution to the dilemma articulated above:

 we are trying to maintain the diversity of autonomous or semiautonomous cultures and to make possible their capacity of communicating between each other and with the "global culture" (meaning the culture institutionalized by the state and by economic powers).
 Therefore, we must actively support neighborhood culture, and even emergent counter-cultures. ... - ...
 What matters is the basic purpose: to stimulate a powerful development of grassroots autonomous culture; to recognize the fact that such a culture in our society is audio-visual; to inter- connect these cultural expressions to avoid tribalism; to organize connections between the major cultural senders to avoid localism; and finally, to introduce interactive systems at as many levels as possible to establish the two-way flow that is the material precondition of any process of communication.
 Maybe then our cities and our neighborhoods will be able to overcome their isolation.
 At least, if public policies cannot create human emotion, they can let it flow under the conditions we specified.
-[35]
+[35]This program of preventing "the dissolution of cultures and regions into abstract flows of technocratic decisions" [36] must have seemed at the time, and to me still seems today, to be both intelligible and realistic.
+It did, in a sense, even satisfy Castells himself.
+As he put it:

 If we succeed in turning the crisis into a process of change, it will not be the revolution of our dreams that historical experience has, in fact, turned into actual nightmares; it will be an experiment into new ways of work, consumption, and politics.
 We will not recover the lost paradise of a quality of life that never existed, except for an aristocratic elite, but we will control the development of a new history based on the creative expression of a diversity of social actors and on the dynamic management of the conflicts arising in the process.
 Maybe we will then be reaching the true quality of life: when life will be able to flow and irrigate our experience without fear and without limits."
-[37]
+[37]In the course of the 1980s and 1990s three major developments occurred.
+First, networking increasingly came to mean computer networking, bringing radically new ways of communication, access, and exclusion.
+Secondly, religious and ethnic fundamentalism spread dramatically.
+And thirdly, with the fall of communism, there emerged a unipolar global system.
+It appears that Castells, occasionally disheartened, but basically still hopeful in the 1980s, in the light of these developments became, ultimately, disillusioned with his earlier program, without however being able to supplant it with a new one.
+Hence the verbosity, the metaphors, and the ambiguities, in The Information Age.
+Let us now trace, very briefly, the main stages of Castells journey to that work.

 The City and the Grassroots was, as indicated above, written at about the same time as was "Crisis, Planning, and the Quality of Life".
 Most passages of the latter appear verbatim in the former, but of course the book, with its over four hundred pages, offers explanations and arguments much more detailed than does the essay.
 Thus for instance there is, in the book, a rather hair-splitting elucidation, in the worst Marxist style, of the concept "informational mode of development".
 Modes of development, Castells stresses in the wake of Touraine, must be carefully distinguished from modes of production; the concept of a mode of development "refers to the particular form in which labour, matter, and energy are combined in work to obtain the product.
 Work is certainly related to social (class) relationships, but, in addition to the way through which the surplus is appropriated, it is also important to understand how the surplus is increased."
 [38] There are two types of mode of development, Castells here points out, the industrial and the informational, and then goes on to give a slightly confused explanation: "For the informational mode of production, productivity is based on knowledge...
 Informationalism is orientated towards technological development, that is, towards the accumulation of knowledge."
 [39]